HL7/eLTSS/input/intro-notes/StructureDefinition-CarePlan-eltss-intro.md

 #### Implementer mapping guidance
 The following aids in finding the location of eLTSS data elements.
 See [R4 FHIR Mapping page](eLTSS_to_FHIR_R4_element.html) for complete guidance, here we are providing a subset of fields for convenience.
 The CarePlan Resource links to all eLTSS data elements, while specific elements are provided below the implementer should review all the guidance on [R4 FHIR Mapping page](eLTSS_to_FHIR_R4_element.html).
-This is especially imporant for ServiceRequest related items, Person Centered Planning concepts such as "Person Setting Choice Options," risk assessments, signatures and financial data.
+This is especially important for ServiceRequest related items, Person Centered Planning concepts such as "Person Setting Choice Options," risk assessments, signatures and financial data.

 <table border="1">
     <tr>